A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Phenomenological analysis of the tt threshold scan

-In the fit, the value of \asmz is constrained within an uncertainty of $10^{-4}$ according to FCC-ee projections~\cite{dEnterria:2020cpv}, while the value of \yt is constrained within 3\% according to the expected precision at HL-LHC~\cite{Azzi:2019yne} combined with the absolute measurement of other Higgs couplings at FCC-ee.
-We then assume that we can measure the integrated luminosity using di-photon events.
-A conservative back-of-the-envelope estimate results in a luminosity uncertainty of 0.1\% per scan point.
-We also assume that a beam energy calibration uncertainty of 5\MeV can be achieved using WW events using the \mW constraint from the WW threshold scan~\cite{Blondel:2019jmp,Beguin:2710098}.
-Finally, we estimate a BES uncertainty of 1\% per scan point from di-muon events based on the results of Ref.~\cite{Blondel:2019jmp}.
-We expect these estimates to be limited by the statistical uncertainties, and therefore to be uncorrelated between the different centre-of-mass energies.
-However, we also evaluate the effect of any correlated component among the different scan points, \eg arising from correlated systematic effects.
+We expect the above estimates of beam-related uncertainties to be limited by statistical uncertainties, and therefore to be uncorrelated between the different centre-of-mass energies.
+However, we also evaluate the effect of any correlated component among the different scan points, \eg arising from common systematic effects.
 For the sake of illustration, we assume the size of the correlated component to be half of the corresponding uncorrelated component.
 While this choice is entirely arbitrary, the effect of correlated components was neglected in previous studies.
 In addition, in Section~\ref{sec:param_scans} we present a detailed evaluation of the impact of the various systematic components as a function of the assumptions on the input uncertainties.
 This would allow the results presented in this work to be updated following any refinement in the estimate of the systematic uncertainties.

 Figure~\ref{fig:threshold_scan} (right) shows the fitted lineshape of the \ttbar production threshold.
 For illustration, pseudo-data are generated according to the statistical uncertainty of the measured cross sections.
 In the pseudo-data cross section, the central values of \mt and \Gt are varied by $+10$ and $-20\MeV$, respectively, compared to the reference values.
 The fitted lineshape is then derived by applying the parameters obtained in the 10-point fit to the full lineshape calculated with \qqTh, taking correlations into account.
 Good closure is observed between the fitted and the predicted cross section, within the considered uncertainties.
 This plot validates the closure of the fit with respect to arbitrary choices of \mt and \Gt.
 The rest of the results presented in this section, instead, are obtained using an Asimov fit~\cite{Cowan:2010js}.